 System users and user groups overview:

-: system group of users, represents any local or network user (logged-in, non-logged).
+: system user group, represents any local or network user (logged-in, not logged).

-: system group of users, represents any local user (logged-in, non-logged).
+: system user group, represents any local user (logged-in, not logged).

-: system group of users, represents any network user (logged-in, non-logged).
+: system user group, represents any network user (logged-in, not logged).

-: system group of users, represents group of users with administrator permissions.
+: system user group, represents user group with administrator permissions.

-: system group of users, represents group of users with permissions of normal user.
+: system user group, represents user group with permissions of normal user.

 : system user, represents a non-logged network user.

 Basically there are two possibilities how to create the request for performing protected operation on the running application:

 - request arose locally: the list of user groups according to permissions is went through and compared with the local user that just logged in